Croquet England Logo

 4. Eligibility for Nomination

-4.1 A candidate must be an Individual Member of the Association habitually resident in the Home Area of the Association.
+4.1 A candidate must be a Member of the Organisation habitually resident in the constituency in which he or she is standing.

 5. Nomination Procedure